 One of the factors that show your business is growing its reach is through your website traffic.
 The more people know about the product or service through various marketing efforts, the more likely they are to check your website.
-By measuring your website traffic, it gives you insights of what works best and what doesn't - whether it's through content or your offers.
+Measuring your website traffic gives you insights into what works best and what doesn’t – whether it’s through content or your offers.

 How to measure:

 You can use Google Analytics to track your website’s performance.
 It’s free and all you have to do is put the Google Analytics code on your website to start tracking.